Our Top Knee Doctors:

-Dr. Popovitz works alongside renowned orthopedic surgeons Rupesh Tarwala, MD, and Amish Naik, MD, PhD to provide comprehensive knee care that is as simple and painless as possible.
-Our specialists offer expertise in non-surgical and surgical treatment options for knee injuries, prioritizing conservative methods such as physical therapy.
+Dr. Popovitz works alongside renowned orthopedic surgeon Rupesh Tarwala, MD to provide comprehensive knee care that is as simple and painless as possible.
+Our specialists Christopher Martin, MD, CAQSM and John Munyak, MD, offer expertise in non-surgical and surgical treatment options for knee injuries, prioritizing conservative methods such as physical therapy.

 Each member of our care team — including our physicians, surgeons, physical therapists, and support staff — displays the same level of dedication to the wellbeing of their patients.
 The ultimate goal of New York Bone & Joint Specialists is to provide impeccable care and peace of mind to every single person we treat, and to ensure that he or she enjoys an active, fulfilling lifestyle.

 Why Choose NY Bone & Joint Knee Specialists?

 - Compassionate and comprehensive care for a range of conditions, from diagnosis to recovery

 - Conservative treatment coupled with expert surgical interventions ensure a complete recovery for every patient